Trees in graphs of large linear cliquewidth: The Dichotomy Lemma in the local case

-\begin{lemma} Being in the same outer component is a transitive relation. \end{lemma} \begin{proof} Suppose that we have an outer path in a context $X \subset Y$ from port $a$ to port $b$, and another outer path from port $b$ to port $c$.
+\begin{proof} Suppose that we have an outer path in a context $X \subset Y$ from port $a$ to port $b$, and another outer path from port $b$ to port $c$.
 The only difficulty is that a port is not a single vertex, but an entire contextual class.
 Therefore, the two intermediate vertices in port $X.b$, i.e.~the target of the first path and the source of the second path, need not be equal.
 We show that the first path can be modified so that such an equality does hold.

 Consider the last edge $vw$ used in the first path, which connects some vertex $v$ to the target vertex $w \in X.b$ of the first path.
 Since edges in outer paths cannot be contained in the argument $X$, and $w$ belongs to the argument, it follows that $v$ does not belong to the argument.
 Therefore, the connections between $v$ and vertices in the argument $X$ depend only on the colours of the latter vertices, and so $v$ has an edge to every vertex in $X.b$.
-Therefore, we can modify the first path so that its target vertex is equal to the source of the second path. \end{proof}
+Hence we can modify the first path so that its target vertex is equal to the source of the second path. \end{proof}

-Clearly the relation in the above lemma is also symmetric.
-It is not, however, an equivalence relation, since it might not be reflexive, i.e.~some colours inside the argument might not have any edges to the exterior.
-In fact, it will certainly not be reflexive, as will be explained in Lemma~\ref{lemma:fixpoint-colour-under-local-edge-property} below.
-(The statement below is not essential to the current proof, but it will be used later, and it gives a good intuition about outer components, and more generally about the structure of uniform tree decompositions with local edges.)

-\begin{lemma} Consider a uniform tree decomposition with the local edge property.
-Then for every node $X$ and fixpoint colour $a$, there is no edge from $X.a$ to any vertex outside $X$. \end{lemma} \begin{proof} The argument in this proof was already used in Lemma~\ref{lem:forward-invariant-consequences-on-recolourings}, and will also appear several times later in this paper.
-We show that some property is an ideal and definable in \mso, with the quantifier depth being smaller than the fixed quantifier depth $q=9$ in the definition of uniform tree decompositions.
-This will allow us to use Lemma~\ref{lem:left-ideal-invariant} to show that the property holds everywhere or nowhere.

-We have defined the notion of ports for contexts $X \subset Y$.
-The notion can also be extended to unary graph terms.
-We define port $a$ in a unary graph term to be the vertex in the argument whose number is $a$, with respect to the order on vertices in the argument that is part of the definition of graph terms.
-The idea is that if we apply a unary graph term $E$ to some graph $G$, then all vertices with colour $a$ in $G$ will be substituted into port $a$ of $E$.

-For a colour $a$ used in the tree decomposition, and a context $X \subset Y$, consider the following property of the unary graph terms corresponding to the context: \begin{enumerate} \item[(*)] there is an edge from port $a$ to some vertex that is not a port. \end{enumerate} We will prove that for every context $X \subset Y$ and every fixpoint colour $a$, the property (*) is not satisfied by the corresponding graph term.
-This will complete the proof of the claim, by considering contexts where the bigger node $Y$ is the root.